San Pedro Education

 Samuel (the tall boy on the left), with his family.

-Without help, Samuel wouldn’t be in school
+Without help, Samuel would not be in school

 Giving a Hand Up:

 Thanks to the generous support of donors, including employees and management of Pemberton Holmes and Harbord Insurance, as well as individual donors, ICO is currently supporting fifteen Mayan students in the Lake Atitlán Region in the highlands of Guatemala, both in San Pedro and in the nearby communities of San Pablo and Sololá.
-The money that is donated goes to pay their school fees, school expenses such as travel and uniforms, and food aid to their families (which allows the families to release them from working to earn money).
+The money that is donated goes to pay their school fees, additional expenses, such as travel and uniforms, and food aid to their families (which allows the families to release them from working to earn money).

 Noemi will graduate next year as a kindergarten teacher.